WestGrid/visualizeThis/_posts/2018-12-18-competition-results.md

 for radical and liberal ideologies and other groups, as well as the ability to build more complex graphs by selecting a predicate and setting it to a certain value, e.g. `hasActiveInvolvementIn = socialism`, or multiple values; each graph is limited to one predicate.
-Individual graph nodes can be displayed as either text or draggable spheres
+Individual graph nodes can be displayed as either text or draggable spheres.

 <div class="flex-video">
 	<iframe width="640" height="350" src="https://player.vimeo.com/video/306261749" frameborder="0"